uhasmicoda/MySeleniumNewRepo/New Text Document.md

 9 How to fetch the report in Jenkins.

+To fetch or view reports in Jenkins, I configure post-build actions in my Jenkins job.
+After the test execution finishes, the reports, including ExtentReports, get generated in my project workspace.
+In Jenkins, I go to Post-build Actions and use the Publish HTML Report option because ExtentReports are HTML based.
+Then I provide the report path, usually something like test-output/ExtentReport.html or Reports/ExtentReport/index.html depending on the project structure.

+Once the build is complete, Jenkins shows an “HTML Report” link on the build page.
+Since ExtentReports are HTML-based, I can simply click that link to open the Extent Report directly from the Jenkins dashboard.
+It displays detailed information about the test execution — including pass/fail status, logs, screenshots, and test duration — all in a clean, interactive format.

+9 How to fetch the report in Jenkins.

 To fetch or view reports in Jenkins, I usually configure post-build actions in my Jenkins job.
 After the test execution, the reports (like TestNG, JUnit, or Extent reports) are automatically generated in the project workspace.

 In Jenkins, I go to “Post-build Actions” and select “Publish HTML Reports” or “Publish JUnit test result report” depending on the type of report.
 I then provide the path of the report folder (for example, target/surefire-reports or test-output).

 Once the build is complete, Jenkins shows a “Test Result” or “HTML Report” link on the build page.
 I can click that link to view the detailed test execution report directly from the Jenkins dashboard.

+10 How do you send or share test reports with developers?

+In my project, once the test execution is complete, Jenkins automatically generates the test report, such as the Extent Report.
+I usually configure Jenkins to send an email notification to the development and QA team using the “Editable Email Notification” or “Email Extension” plugin.
+The report file or link (like the HTML report URL) is attached or included in the email body.
+This way, developers can directly open the report from their inbox and review the test results, failed test cases, and screenshots.
+Sometimes, if the report is large, I simply share the Jenkins build link or the Extent Report URL through our project communication channels like Slack or Microsoft Teams.
+This ensures developers quickly get visibility of test outcomes without manually fetching reports.
 This helps to monitor build results, track failed tests, and share reports with the team easily.

 ## 4 TestNg